Need to talk? Call 1800 882 436.

 Support from family and friends

-Despite these challenges, many people find it helpful to seek practical and emotional support from their friends and family.
+Some people find it helpful to seek practical and emotional support from friends and family.

 What does this mean for future pregnancies?

-If you are worried about your risk of miscarriage, discuss this with your doctor.
+If you are worried about your chance of miscarriage, discuss this with your doctor.

-If you have had 3 or more miscarriages, your doctor may recommend you that you see a fertility specialist.
+If you have had 2 or more miscarriages, your doctor may recommend that you see a fertility specialist.

 How soon can I become pregnant again?

-Fertility can return very soon after a miscarriage, so it's important to use contraception until you are ready to start trying again.
-Because ovulation happens before your period, it's possible to become pregnant even before your first period after your miscarriage.
+Ovulation happens before your period, so it’s possible to become pregnant even before your first period after your miscarriage.

 How do I plan for another pregnancy?

-It can take time to be emotionally ready for another pregnancy after miscarriage, even if you have physically recovered.
-It is important to discuss how you feel with your partner.
+It can take time to be emotionally ready for another pregnancy after a miscarriage.
+Discuss how you feel with your partner.

 Looking after your physical health is also important as you plan for another pregnancy.
-Make sure you are taking a preconception supplement and speak to your doctor about whether any medicines you are taking are safe for pregnancy.
+Make sure you are taking a folic acid supplement.
+Speak to your doctor about managing any health conditions you have.

-Other things you can do to increase your chance of conceiving and having a healthy pregnancy include:
+Other things you can do to increase your chance of having a healthy pregnancy include:

 Resources and support

-Talk to your doctor or midwife for information and advice on what do and how to look after yourself if you experience a miscarriage.
-Social workers may be available through your hospital for additional support.
+Talk to your doctor or midwife for information and advice on what to do and how to look after yourself if you experience a miscarriage.

 Miscarriage Australia has resources about what to expect physically and emotionally after miscarriage.